RDI PrecisionBook

 Memory

-- Two Cardbus slots, supporting Cardbus and PCMCIA expansion cards
+- Two Cardbus slots, for Cardbus and PCMCIA expansion cards

 - VGA 15-pin Dsub graphics connector